Advantages of Using Canvas Backdrops

 Typically canvas backdrops are mounted on a support system crossbar, which can be used to roll them up for transport.
-They can also be large, with a 10' x 10' background being required to produce coverage for full-length portraits of two people.
+They can also be large, with a 10' x 10' background being required to produce coverage for full-length portraits or group shots.
 Many photographers choose to use a large canvas as a backdrop in the studio and a muslin or other backdrop for shooting in other locations.

 Canvas backdrops are rugged but because of their heavier weight they are best suited for permanent locations.
 In particular, Savage’s premium Portrait White Canvas Backdrop, with its multi-layering construction, gives it even more moxie than your average canvas backdrop.
 Canvas is not only a backdrop, but a great resource to help manage unwanted light.
 They are available in 9’ x 10’ and 9’ x 20’.
 Features and benefits include:

 - Blackout center prevents light from passing through

 - Seamless with sewn finish on all edges

 - 3” rod pocket at the top for easy hanging